Simultaneous occurrence of sliding and crossing limit cycles in piecewise linear planar vector fields: Introduction and statement of the main results

 \subsection{Sliding and escaping limit cycles}

 We recall that a {\it sliding/escaping limit cycle} is a closed orbit composed by segments of orbits of the sliding vector field $Z^s$ (see Subsection \ref{subsecao-Filippov}) and $Z^+$ and/or $Z^-$.
 We must mention that this kind of limit cycle has been considered before, see for instance \cite{GP}.
+The main difference between sliding and escaping limit cycle is that, considering a initial condition on the sliding limit cycle, we have the uniqueness of trajectory for positive times and for escaping limit cycle we have uniqueness of trajectory for negative times.
+Moreover, the conclusions regarding escaping limit cycles can be obtained from the conclusions about sliding limit cycles just by reversing the arrow of time.

 Consider a piecewise linear vector field $Z$ and assume that the sliding/escaping region (see Subsection \ref{subsecao-Filippov}) is bounded.
 A sliding/escaping limit cycle of $Z$ is a closed trajectory composed by trajectories of the sliding vector field $Z^s$, $Z^+,$ and/or $Z^-$.
 More precisely, we say that a sliding/escaping limit cycle is: of {\it Type I} if it is composed by trajectories of $Z^s,$ and $Z_{ \e}^+$ or $Z_{ \e}^-$; and of {\it Type II} if it is composed by trajectories of $Z^s$, $Z_{ \e}^+$ and $Z_{ \e}^-$, see Figure \ref{GraficoSlidingCycleType}.